 The thermostat might have shorted out, which means the freezer can't accurately determine how cold it is.
 If this is the case, the refrigerator would probably not be working, either.

-If your defrost drain becomes clogged, the water in the line will just refreeze over and over again, which could damage the lines as well as the fan.
+If the defrost drain becomes clogged, the water in the line will just refreeze over and over again, which could damage the lines as well as the fan.
 Always check the drain and make sure no sludge is building up in it if you have a self-defrosting refrigerator.

 Always try to keep the freezer door closed for long periods of time.
 The more the door is opened, the more warm air is let in and cold air is released.
 If the door is opened frequently, the freezer could be warming faster than the fridge can cool it, which will thaw your food.